Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file for the Lightstreamer version you have installed from [releases](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node/releases) and unzip it, obtaining the `deployment` folder.
 * Plug the Proxy Data Adapter into the Server: go to the `deployment/Deployment_LS` folder and copy the `NodeHelloWorld` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
-* Alternatively you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `NodeHelloWorld` directory and all of its files into `adapters`.
+* Alternatively you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `NodeHelloWorld` directory and all of its files into the `adapters` folder.
 * Install the lightstreamer-adapter module.
     * Create a directory where to deploy the Node.js Remote Adapter and let call it `Deployment_Node_Remote_Adapter`.
     * Go to the `Deployment_Node_Remote_Adapter` folder and launch the command:<BR/>